jvff/serde-xdr/README.md

 One thing that is currently lacking tests is serialization and deserialization failure conditions.

-Documentation is also not yet written.
+Documentation also could be improved.